ianlocust17/ai-cybersecurity-module-10/README.md

+!!!
+Enviromental Variables Must Be set for this to work !!!

 # Vulnerable Archive - Security Demo App

 This is a **deliberately vulnerable** Django application designed to demonstrate both traditional web vulnerabilities and emerging risks associated with Large Language Model (LLM) integrations.